 There are many medications which have a side effect of neuropathy.
 They might not even be the main cause of neuropathy, but also taking them for other reasons can increase neuropathy, or be the additional reason that a pre-existing situation can become full blown neuropathy with all its pain, tingling, numbness and other symptoms.

-Below is a partial list that we have created.
-If you have a question about a listed drug or a drug not on this list go to www.drugs.com and read the possible side effects of the drug.
-You also have to remember that it may not list neuropathy.
-It may say the side effect is numbness and tingling, nerve pain, paresthesia, etc.
+Below i s a partial list that we have created.
+If you have a question about the listed drugs or a drug not on this list go to www.drugs.com and read the possible side effects of the drug.
+You also have to remember that it may not list it as neuropathy.
+It may use the neuropathy side effect such as numbness and tingling, nerve pain, paresthesia, etc. etc.